th0bse/th0bse/README.md

 ### Hi there

 - Everything JVM (Java, Kotlin, Groovy)
-- Currently learning C# and JavaScript
+- Currently learning Rust and building my own compiler (hoping to port it to Rust in the near future)
-- Interested in C/C++, Go and Python
+- Interested in Rust, compilers, self-hosting things, automation and smart-home
-- I like vim, JetBrains stuff, Arch Linux and coffee
+- I like (neo)vim, JetBrains stuff, Arch Linux and coffee